ryanelandt/ryanelandt.github.io/_pages/about.md

 As a consultant for ULC Technologies, I developed mathematical models and control designs for a robot that wraps fiber optic cable around power lines.
 Later, as an engineer at Dextrous Robotics, I wrote task space control code for a robot that unloads semi-trucks.
 My PhD dissertation describes a contact model I invented, which you can try out in the Drake physics engine.

 In my free time, I enjoy discovering new places and cuisines.
 I especially like hiking, camping, and generally spending time outside.
-Thank you for visiting my personal website, and I look forward to connecting with you.
+Thank you for visiting my personal website.
+I look forward to connecting with you.

 <!-- Changed content here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.